5 Ways Ethical Leaders Solve Problems

 A former manager once proudly proclaimed they were the pilot flying the plane, while the rest of us were the hard working air stewards looking after the passengers.

-At the time, we were one of three teams working on a major project.
-Unfortunately, none of the directors could see eye to eye on the issues they were hoping to solve.
+An interesting analogy, which made sense at the time as we were one of three teams working on a major project.
+Unfortunately, none of the managers could see eye to eye on the issues they were hoping to solve.

 Doctors Have a Very Short Listening Span